meisteraxel/meisteraxel/README.md

-<h1 align="center">Hi 👋, I'm Axel</h1>
+<h1>Hi 👋, I'm Axel</h1>
-<h3 align="center">I'm a passionate frontend developer from Germany.
+<h3>I'm a passionate frontend developer from Germany.
 Currently on an exciting journey of mastering Javascript and diving deep into the world of React. 🚀 Feel free to explore my repositories.
 Let's connect, collaborate, and build the future of the web together! 🚧✨</h3>

 - 🌱 I’m currently learning **HTML, CSS, Tailwind, Javascript, React**